ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 - The app will display a window and a line where commands can be entered and send to the clock.

+On the Arduino Nano ESP32 there is a LED that will have a red dot lighted when the program is running.
+A green dot will turn on when there is a WIFI connection.
+When there is a Bluetooth connection a blue dot in the LED will light on.
+The LEDs on the Arduino Nano ESP32 and connected to pin D9 and D10 will turn On and Off every second.

 - Sending the letter I or i for information will display the menu followed with the actual settings of several preferences.
-On a ESP32-S3 there is a LED that will have a red dot lighted when the program is running.
-A green dot will turn on when there is a WIFI connection.
-When there is a Bluetooth connection a blue dot in the LED will light.

-In both cases send the letter I of Information and the menu shows up.
 Enter the first letter of the setting you want to changes followed with a code.
 Some entries just toggle On and Off.
 Like the W to set WIFI Off or On.

 To change the SSID and password:
 Send the letter A or a followed with the WIFI station name.
 Amy-ssid and send this command.
 Eg AFRITZ!Box01 or aFRITZ!Box01.
 Starting with an upper or lower case character is an identical instruction in the command string

 Then the letter B followed with the password.
 Bmypassword and send the password.

 Cbroadcastname  will change to name displayed in the Bluetooth connection list.
 Something like: cMyClock

 If the length of the SSID and/or password is less then 5 characters the WIFI will be turned off automatically to avoid connection errors.